-EU-Unit-5 at the stationary source is subject to the federal Acid Rain program promulgated in 40 CFR, Part 72.
+EU-Unit-5 at the stationary source is subject to the federal Acid Rain program promulgated in 40 CFR.
+Part 72.

-EU-UNIT-5 is regulated by Michigan's Part 8 Rules ("Emission Limitations and Prohibitions - Oxides of Nitrogen").
-Each is also subject to the Clean Air Interstate Rule (CAIR) NO_x annual trading program pursuant to Rules 802a, 803, 821, and 830 through 834; to the CAIR NO_x ozone season trading program pursuant to Rules 802a, 803 and 821 through 826; and to the CAIR SO2 annual trading program pursuant to Rule 420.
+EU-UNIT-5 is regulated by Michigan's Part 8 Rules ("Emission Limitations and Prohibitions -Oxides of Nitrogen").
+This is also subject to the Clean Air Interstate Rule (CAIR) NO_v annual trading program pursuant to Rules 802a, 803, 821, and 830 through 834; to the CAIR NOx ozone season trading program pursuant to Rules 802a, 803 and 821 through 826: and to the CAIR SO2 annual trading program pursuant to Rule 420.
 The applicable requirements are included in the CAIR permits, which are incorporated into the ROP as Appendices 10 through 12.

-Note, CAIR requirements stand until the remanded Cross State Air Pollution Rule (CSAPR) is legally finalized.
+Note, CAIR requirements stand as ROP requirements until the finalized Cross State Air Pollution Rule (CSAPR) is implemented.